 Hereby, Garmin, declares that this product is in compliance with the essential requirements and other relevant provisions of Directive 1999/5/EC.
-To view the full Declaration of Conformity, go to www.garmin.com/compliance.
+To view the full Declaration of Conformity, so the Garmin Web site for your Garmin product: www.garmin.com.